ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-04-aws-id-federation.md

 title: "AWS - ID federation"
 description: ""
 category: posts
-tags: [security-id-compliance, aws, aws-services, aws-solutions-arch-pro]
+tags: [security-id-compliance, aws, aws-guides, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

-# STS vs SSO vs AWS IAM Identity Center
+# Overview
-_Security Token Service (STS)_ forms the backbone low-level interface for federation while _AWS Single Sign-On_ enables the ability to centrally manage access to AWS accounts and business applications. _Identity Center_ replaces all of the cases - login across accounts in organization, business apps, SAML2 apps, and even EC2 Windows instances.
+_Security Token Service (STS)_ forms the backbone low-level interface for all federation. _AWS Single Sign-On_ enables the ability to centrally manage access to AWS accounts and business applications. _Identity Center_ replaces all of the corporate ID cases - login across accounts in organization, business apps, SAML2 apps, and even EC2 Windows instances.
+SAML 2.0 federation enables lots of other cases but isn't preferred while a custom ID broker is less in favor and should only be used when SAML 2.0 federation isn't available.

 ## The common steps to federation at runtime are:
 1. Authenticate with Identity Provider (IdP) - IdP returns a pre-signed URL